Wood Sanding Tips For Beginners Wanting To Improve Their Results

 Sanding removes any obvious imperfections, including bumps, unevenness, rough spots, and more.
 The surface is smoother for further finishing and processing which will give the final piece a more polished appearance.

-5/ Enhancing the Grain of the Wood:
+5/ Enhancing The Grain Of The Wood:

 During sanding the natural beauty of the wood is revealed as the wood grain becomes more prominent and this will improve the final finish.